psyklopp/Cyber-Security-Lab-1/README.md

 *  Algorithms chosen
 *  State the method + Write something for 1st one - Kyber

+**Dec 16**
+*  Maybe I should compare them on how the algorithms are different and what affects their speed
+*  Can also talk about the implementations available

 🧮 Left for future addition...